JaimeRado/A-B-Testing-for-a-webpage/README.md

 # A-B-Testing-for-a-webpage

+type: Chore

-Academic project to work with sampling distribution, p-value and Logistic Regression Model
+Academic project to work with sampling distribution using np.random.choice and np.random.binomial, find p-value and discuss its meaning.
+And find the same conclussions using statsmodel Logistic Regression.